 We start our sailing adventure nearby a cradle of philosophy and democracy.
-Arrival is easy as our marina, Marina Alimos in Kalamaki is situated only 45minutes from the airport and you can reach it by taking only one bus.
-The marina is a bit out of town, so if you want to take time to discover this great multi faceted city, please do arrive a day of two earlier.
+Arrival is easy as our marina, Marina Alimos in Kalamaki is situated only 45 minutes from the airport and you can reach it by taking only one bus.
+The marina is a bit out of town, so if you want to take time to discover this great multi faceted city, please do arrive a day or two earlier.

 On the easterns side of Aegina island we stop in a cute little bay.
 From there it`s a 30 minutes walk up the hill to the Temple of Aphaea which for already 2500 years is overlooking the island.
 It feels like travelling back to the time of ancient Greece.
 On the way down we stop to eat in a local restaurant and enjoy the shade.
 This evening we spend unwinding, getting into the sailing mode and getting to know each other from our crew.

 Extremely beautiful while arriving from the sea, and even more astonishing while strolling through narrow, winding streets up the hill on which its built.
 After mooring our yacht at the promenade we go through a maze of beautiful old houses piled on one another to reach the hill`s top just in time for the sunset.
 On our way down we find a cozy restaurant somewhere in the labyrinth of passages and after a wonderful meal we enjoy the night life along the promenade.
 Our yachts are never too far…